WHAT WE DO

 From Setbacks to Success

-After years of successful recruitment, GYO had built 16 consortia across the state.
-In addition to eight in Chicago, teacher recruitment was also active in Alton, Carbondale, East St. Louis, Peoria, the Quad Cities, Rockford, Springfield, and Chicago’s South Suburbs.
+After years of successful recruitment, GYO-IL had built 16 consortia sites across the state.
+In addition to eight in Chicago, teacher recruitment was also active in Alton, Carbondale, East St. Louis, Peoria, the Quad Cities, Rockford, Springfield, and Chicago’s south suburbs.

-However, the 2015 state budget impasse had disastrous implications for many nonprofits, including GYO.
-During the two-year budget crisis, GYO was forced to shutter all programs, except those in Chicago.
+However, the 2015 state budget impasse had disastrous implications for many nonprofits, including GYO-IL.
+During the two-year budget crisis, GYO-IL was forced to shutter all programs, except those in Chicago.

 In the past four fiscal years (FY2020-2023), GYO-IL consortia programs have graduated close to 200 teachers.